 I’d say “I wish they still made ’em like this,” but I don’t.
 That ship has sailed.
 You try your hand at this game post millennium and you’ll wind up with a Queen of The Damned, or a Rock ‘N Roll Frankenstein.
 Naw, just leave it where it was.
 Let it rest in peace; a product of a decade that is gone.

-On top of all that (and perhaps worst of all) it’s a pretty terrible sub-genre, and this breaks my shockem_guitardemonheart.
+On top of all that (and perhaps worst of all) it’s a pretty terrible sub-genre, and this breaks my heart.
 Always eager for more of the bread and butter that bloats this blog, I’ve sat through most of them, waiting with bated breath for the next awesome addition to the playlist.
 I’m usually disappointed.
 There’s a couple hold-outs of which I’ve yet to find copies, so there’s still a little hope.

 Of the 22 Rock ‘N Roll Horror films listed here, most of em aren’t worth a damn.
 They are time wasters of the highest order; not good enough to laud, not lousy enough to love.
 Somewhere in between they rest, trapped in a celluloid limbo of missed opportunities and boredom.
 It’s a genre after my own heart, and it consistently breaks it.